 Vitamin supplements may contain an amount equivalent to the RDA for DRI, but you'll probably not find a supplement with every imaginable nutrient, vitamin, and mineral.
 There are innumerable substances that keep us healthy, many of which cannot be packaged in a pill.
 In addition, many nutrients are difficult for the body to absorb when they come in pill form.
 Obtaining nutrients directly from a balanced diet of fruits, vegetables, whole grains, and lean proteins is still the recommended manner of giving your body all it needs to be healthy.

 To assess whether your current diet is filled with nutrients, check out some of the nutritional tools provided by the USDA.
 You can also speak with your health care provider about whether you need a multivitamin or if the food you eat is sufficient.
+Students as Columbia can also speak with a Registered Dietician either through Medical Services (Morningside) or the Student Health Service (CUMC).
 Take care,